-The SAPP chair will provide written information on the reasons for the dismissal hearing.
+The Chair of the SAPP committee will provide written information on the reasons for the dismissal hearing.
 This information includes the SAPP meeting date and location.
 The student is invited to appear in person to present their case, evidence, and context for the academic deficiencies.
+All documentary evidence pertinent to their case against dismissal must be provided to the Chair of the SAPP committee by he start of the dismissal hearing.
 Students may request an alternative (to be allowed to repeat instead of being dismissed.)
 Students should be available subsequently for questions from the Committee prior to the Committee's closed session deliberations.